wirrunna/CamillaDSP-an-implemantation/README.md

 This is in effect a combined pre-amplifier/streamer with DSP and remote control for selection of analog and digital inputs and volume.
 Bass and Treble are set by sliders on another screen.

-Here is a photo of the touch screen showing CamillaDSP (CDSP) with JiveLite playing playing a stream from my LMS server.
+Here is a photo of the touch screen showing the CamillaDSP (CDSP) GUI running in a browser with JiveLite playing a stream from my LMS server.
 ![alt text](<Images/10.1 screen front pic.JPG>)

 This photo shows the back of the screen with the RPi5 mounted.
 The support legs have a slot  allowing cables to be fed through keeping some tideness.
 The FLIRC is attached on the right hand side to a USB extension cable.
 The white cable is the RPi5 power, one of the black cables is the USB connection to the Motu UL Mk5 the other is the 5v power cable for the screen.
+The screen connects to the RPi5 via HDMI and USB for touch control.
 ![alt text](<Images/10.1 screen back showing RPi5.JPG>)

 Pic of amps - bottom left N-Core for bass, top left SMSL headphone amp for Hi, top right Topping LA90 for mid and bottom right Motu UL5.
 The amp stands are plastic wire coated shelf stands from K-Mart and provide exellent air flow.